Semiconductors entering earnings season: 30 stocks, 6 layers — what the order books say before Q2 results

 Microchip (MCHP)

 Embedded MCU + analog.
-Industrial recovery play.
+Distribution-heavy.

 Qualcomm (QCOM)